Virginia lieutenant governor resists calls to step down

 Democratic Del.
 Patrick Hope said he wants to introduce articles of impeachment against Fairfax on Monday, but Hope is not a powerful figure in the House and there’s little sign there’s a broad appetite for impeachment with lawmakers set to finish this year’s legislative session by the end of the month.

-If an impeachment hearing does occur, though, Meredith Watson, 39, willing to testify that Fairfax raped her while they were students at Duke University in 2000, her attorney said in a statement.
+If an impeachment hearing does occur, though, Meredith Watson, 39, is willing to testify that Fairfax raped her while they were students at Duke University in 2000, her attorney said in a statement.

 Most Read Nation & World Stories

-Note: This story has been edited to correct last name in 6th paragraph to Tyson.